 4.3 Please identify and describe one SPECIFIC INITIATIVE (i.e. how it worked, difficulties and problems encountered, solutions and success factors), which is related to the 7 key challenges, that is INNOVATIVE/ SUCCESSFUL and which would be of interest to or of help to other Member States. (maximum 2 pages)

-The Austrian Tourism Development Bank (see 2.2) provides financing for and subsidies to Austrian tourism businesses.
-In view of the economic crisis well-proven instruments have been expanded and new ones have been developed.
-Amongst these instruments are:
+The Austrian Bank for Tourism Development (see 2.2) provides financing for and subsidies to Austrian tourism businesses.